SebLague/Chess-Challenge/README.md

 * Download this repository and open the Chess-Challenge project in your IDE.
 * Try building and running the project.
   * If a window with a chess board appears — great!
-  * If it doesn't work, please take a look at the [issues page](https://github.com/SebLague/Chess-Challenge/issues) to see if anyone is having a similar issue.
+  * If it doesn't work, take a look at the [FAQ/troubleshooting](#faq-and-troubleshooting) section at the bottom of the page.
+You can also search the [issues page](https://github.com/SebLague/Chess-Challenge/issues) to see if anyone is having a similar issue.
 If not, post about it there with any details such as error messages, operating system etc.
-    * See also the FAQ/troubleshooting section at the bottom of the page.
 * Open the MyBot.cs file _(located in src/MyBot)_ and write some code!
   * You might want to take a look at the [Documentation](https://seblague.github.io/chess-coding-challenge/documentation/) first, and the Rules too!
 * Build and run the program again to test your changes.